FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **Please indicate anyone you collaborated with on this Lab.**
 Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.
+My friend Addie (MBA) is creating something similar for her studio project, but it is not light based, it simply records your heartrate and sends you push notifications to your phone.

 # Staging Interaction, Part 2